devict/devict.org/README.md

 ### Deployment

-Merges/commits to the `master` branch trigger a build on [Travis CI][travis].
+Merges/commits to the `master` branch trigger a built on [Travis CI][travis].
 The build parameters are defined in `.travis.yml`.
 That file defines the build environment, decrypts an SSH key for deployment (`.travis.key.enc`), installs Hugo, then runs the script `.travis.sh`.

 That script clones, builds, commits, and pushes the website to a separate repository [devict.github.io][deploy-repo].
-That repo is a "GitHub Pages" site which serves the generated HTML content.
+That repo is a "GitHub Pages" site that serves the generated HTML content.

 [hugo]: https://gohugo.io "Hugo"